New Jersey Pay Transparency. Single-State Compliance.

 You "We send what we have.
 We don't manufacture documentation we don't have."

-"Ask outside counsel to request a 30-day extension.
-We need time to assess the full exposure before we commit to a remediation plan."
+"Counsel requests a 30-day extension.
+We need time to assess exposure before committing."

-Jordan "And the 14 postings that are live right now without a pay scale?"
+Jordan "And the 14 postings live right now without a pay scale?"

-You "They stay up while we figure out the right numbers.
-I don't want to post ranges we'll have to change in two weeks."
+You "They stay up.
+I won't post ranges we'll change in two weeks."

 You've responded to the NJDOL, or at least started to.
 While you were drafting, this landed in your inbox from Lauren Mitchell, Senior Engineer.